 That is what I do anyway.

-People are always complaining about the entitled and whiny generation we call millennials.
-I am going to sound exactly like my mom here because “I have a newsflash for you.”
+People are always complaining about how whiny and entitled kids are these days.
+I am going to sound exactly like my mom here because, “I have a newsflash for you.”
 The parents are the problem and something needs to change.

 Parents no longer send their kids to the school of hard knocks.
 Parents hover and enable and baby their babies.
 I get it.
 We are all doing the best we can and I know it is never a good parent’s desire to harm their child.
 We all want our kids to thrive and succeed.
 However, the constant interference and helicopter mentality is destroying any child’s chance of learning how to cope in real life situations.
 Fast forward 20 years, and parents are scratching their heads asking themselves where they went wrong because their adult child can’t hold a job, manage life and contribute to society as they should.